vitaut/vitaut.net/_posts/2016-05-13-giving-up-on-julia.md

 For example, text formatting is one of the most basic and commonly used language facilities one could probably think of and Julia is even behind C++98 there.
 The standard library provides `@printf` and `@sprintf` but they are not extensible.
-You can't even make it [format a complex number](https://github.com/JuliaLang/julia/issues/346).
+You can't even make them [format a complex number](https://github.com/JuliaLang/julia/issues/346).
 There is a rudimentary string interpolation, but in its current form it only seems to be useful for very basic formatting.